avirakesh/backlight-pi/docs/calibration.md

     ],
     "right": [
         // These must be ordered top to bottom,
-        // i.e. y cordinates should be in increasing order 1303, 339, // x1, y1,
+        // i.e. y coordinates should be in increasing order 1303, 339, // x1, y1,
         1322, 496, // x2, y2,
         1309, 729, // x3, y3,